valpackett/soundfixer/README.md

 No more "[Plug your headphones only halfway into the jack](https://news.ycombinator.com/item?id=11912213)" :D

 (Unfortunately, doesn't work on all websites — specifically, we're not allowed to use the Web Audio API from a cross-domain `<audio>` source.
 Thankfully, YouTube is not cross-domain!)

-(Doesn't seem to work in Chromium/Opera currently because of permission issues.
-Even when allowing all URLs.)

 ## Contributing